yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 ## Native Authorization Endpoint {#native-authorization-endpoint}

-The native authorization endpoint defined by FiPA {{I-D.ietf-oauth-first-party-apps}} is used by this document.
+The native authorization endpoint defined by is used by this document.

 This document adds the *native_callback_uri* parameter to the native authorization endpoint, to support cross-app native user navigation.

 Before authorization servers instruct a client to federate to a downstream authorization server, they MUST ensure it offers a *native_authorization_endpoint*, otherwise return the error native_authorization_federate_unsupported*.

-When federating to downstream authorization servers, the usage of PAR {{RFC9126}} with client authentication is REQUIRED, as the native client calling the Native Authorization Endpoint of a federated authorization server is not *its* OAuth client and therefore has no other means of authenticating.
+When federating to downstream authorization servers, the usage of PAR with client authentication is REQUIRED, as the native client calling the Native Authorization Endpoint of a federated authorization server is not *its* OAuth client and therefore has no other means of authenticating.
 When using PAR with client authentication, the request_uri provided to the Native Authorization Endpoint attests that client authentication took place.

 ## Native Authorization Request {#native-auth-request}

-The native authorization endpoint is called as defined by FiPA {{I-D.ietf-oauth-first-party-apps}}.
+The native authorization endpoint is called as defined by FiPA .
 This document adds the following request parameter:

 "native_callback_uri":